technovangelist/katacoda-scenarios/monitorworkloads/migrateapplication/step3.md

     </pre>

 3. You can apply this configuration by running `kubectl apply -f db.yaml` from the workshop directory.
 In this environment we have aliased `kubectl` to `k` which is a pretty common alias.
 So try running `k apply -f db.yaml`{{execute}}.
 Note: *if anything in this file or any of the other yaml files in this scenario are new to you, then visit https://kubernetes.io/docs/home/ and search for the keyword that is not clear.*
+4. If you ever see an error in these labs that looks something like `The connection to the server localhost:8080 was refused`, Kubernetes has not had a chance to start.
+Wait a few more seconds for it to start.
-4. This will work a lot better for us.
+5. This will work a lot better for us.
 There are still some things we should do like create a persistent volume and not specify the password here, but this will work for our first pass.

 In the next step, we will take a look at deploying one of the components of the actual web app.